-The value of new business has been determined at the moment of sale using the endyear economic and non-economic assumptions, taking into account the actual profits and losses in the year of sale, including all acquisition-related costs.
-The following table shows the value added by new business 2009, compared to the restated value of 2008 new business.
+The value of new business has been determined at the moment of sale using the endyear economic and non-economic assumptions, including all acquisition-related costs.
+The following table shows the value added by new business 2010, compared to the value of 2009 new business.